-To assist in determining the Group's ability to continue as a going concern, the Directors have prepared a 15-month cash flow forecast for the period July 2021 to September 2022.
-The Directors expect the Group to maintain positive net assets at 30 September 2022.
+To assist in determining the Group's ability to continue as a going concern, the Directors have prepared base case 15-month profit and loss and cash flow forecasts for the period July 2022 to September 2023.
+The Directors expect the Group to maintain positive net assets at 30 September 2023.

-The 15-month cash flow forecast indicates breakeven cash from operating activities over that period.
-The Group also expects to have sufficient trade receivables at any point in time during that period against which to draw down funds under the debtor finance facility.
-The Directors, therefore, expect the Group to operate within the overall debtor finance facility limit of \$15,000k disclosed at Note 17.
+The 15-month profit and loss forecast indicates a nominal profit from operating activities while the cash flow forecast indicates net funds from operating activities over that period.
+The Group expects to have sufficient trade receivables at any point in time during that period against which to draw down funds under the debtor finance facility.
+The Directors, therefore, expect the Group to operate within the overall debtor finance facility limit of \$15,000k disclosed at Note 15.